Molecular Dynamics¶

 properties (such as radial distribution functions) is not recommended since

-annealing may yield unphysical results.
+annealing will yield unphysical results.

 Independently from this, you will also find the following option in the fdf file: